CERIT-SC/ZenPacks.zenoss.LinuxMonitor/README.md

 Features:

 * **NEW:** system load graph
-* improved memory and swap utilization graphs with allocated space
+* improved memory and swap utilization graphs with allocated space with human readable threshold event texts
 * filesystem two-level thresholds and support for `zFileSystemMapIgnoreTypes`

 ## Installation